mongodb/docs/source/core/replication.rst

-Depending on your operational requirements, you may consider adding nodes configured for a specific purpose including, a :term:`delayed node` to help provide protection against human errors and change control, a :term:`hidden node` to provide an isolated node for reporting and monitoring, and/or a :ref:`secondary only node
+Depending on your operational requirements, you may consider adding nodes configured for a specific purpose including, a :term:`delayed member` to help provide protection against human errors and change control, a :term:`hidden member` to provide an isolated node for reporting and monitoring, and/or a :ref:`secondary only member
-<replica-set-secondary-only-nodes>` for dedicated backups.
+<replica-set-secondary-only-members>` for dedicated backups.

 The process of establishing a new replica set member can be resource intensive on existing nodes.
 As a result, deploy new members to